nadiaspn0503/Module-5-Practical-Application-1/README.md

 ## Carry out & Take Away Coupon Analysis
 The demographics that affect the acceptance and rejection of Carry out & Take Away coupons can be identified once a DataFrame of just the Carry out & Take Away coupons is created.
 From this DataFrame it is identified that the proportion of the total Carry out & Take Away coupons that are accepted is about 73.55%.
 With a significant amount of the coupons being accepted, the specific demographics contributing to driver acceptance or rejection of Carry out & Take Away coupons are observed.
 This is done through 4 different observations.

-1. Comparing the Carry out & Take Away coupon acceptance rate of drivers who went get take out 3 times or fewer a month to those who went more.
+1. Comparing the Carry out & Take Away coupon acceptance rate of drivers who went get Carry out & Take Away 3 times or fewer a month to those who went more.

 ![Barplot visualizing the driver acceptance and rejection of Carry out & Take Away coupons based on the number of times take out was gotten a month.](https://github.com/user-attachments/assets/e88010ee-5a18-4eab-a9a6-0ffdd69d9df3)

 The acceptance of the Carry out & Take Away coupons for people who get take out 3 times or less a month (never, less than 1, and 1-3 times a month) is about 72.31%.
 The acceptance of the Carry out & Take Away coupons for people who get take out more than 3 times a month (4-8 and greater than 8 times a month) is about 74.96%.
 It should be noted that these proportions are specific to their own category.
 The acceptance rate for those who get take out 3 times or less a month does not include those who get take out more than 3 times a month.
 This is shown in the barplot.
-Despite te proportion of acceptance for drivers who get take out more than 3 times a month being higher, the barplot shows that when comparing all 5 criteria togther, the acceptance for drivers who get take out 1-3 and 4-8 times a month have the highest acceptance overall.
+Despite the proportion of acceptance for drivers who get take out more than 3 times a month being higher, the barplot shows that when comparing all 5 criteria together, the acceptance for drivers who get take out 1-3 and 4-8 times a month have the highest acceptance overall.

 2. Comparing the Carry out & Take Away coupon acceptance rate of drivers who got Carry out & Take Away more than once a month with an income below $50K to all others.